javigong/ln-ethereum-app/docs/supplyChain.md

 # Supply Chain Smart Contract

-- This smart contract defines all the details in the suppy chain process; basically everything outside of payment.
+- This smart contract defines all the details in the supply chain process; basically everything outside of payment.

 - The supply chain smart contract use high-level structures, unlike the token smart contract, with multiple data types in each structure.